-Buyers Premium is 20% (subject to VAT) and the hammer price – our Indicative Only Buyers Premium Calculator (xlsx) can be downloaded here.
+- All lots bought are subject to our Buyers Premium of 20% (+ VAT) on the hammer price – our Indicative Only Buyers Premium Calculator (xlsx) can be downloaded here.

-Bidding through an internet bidding platform incurs an additional surcharge of 3% (subject to VAT).
+- Bidding using an internet bidding platform incurs an additional surcharge of 3% (subject to VAT).

-Take a moment to select your most comfortable mode of bidding with Halls Fine Art, consider viewing and calculate the appropriate Buyers Premium associated with the method of bidding.
-Remember Artists Resale Rights (ARR) charges where applicable and transport expenses.
+- Take a moment to select your most comfortable mode of bidding with Halls Fine Art, consider viewing and calculate the appropriate buyers premium associated with the method of bidding.
+Don’t forget the Artists Resale Rights (ARR) charges where applicable and transport expenses.

 On the morning of the sale – register your details at our cashiers office and collect your bidder number for the auction!
 If you win a lot, hold your bidder number aloft proudly for our auctioneer to note.